-Information and Communication Technology BTEC Level 3
+Information and Communication Technology BTEC National (Level 3)

-Equivalent to 1 A Level
+Extended Certificate – Equivalent to one A Level

 Aims of the Course

 BTEC Level 3 Advanced Subsidiary Diploma is designed to provide specialist work-related qualifications in the areas of Computing and IT Systems.
 The course focuses on:

 - Developing the knowledge, understanding and skills of students from an IT practitioner’s viewpoint.

 - The role of IT practitioners; their relationship within the section/department in which they work; how their role and their department/section fits within the overall organisational structure and the outside technical and local community.